Residential Heavy Garbage Collection Schedule

 Material Accepted for Heavy Garbage Collection

-Bulky, Heavy or large items:
+Bulky, heavy or large items:

 Sofas, chairs, upholstered furniture, mattresses, box springs, carpeting, flooring, vinyl windows or vinyl doors will be collected.